Earthquakes on June 24, 2026

 37.6 km---✓ ReviewedUSGS →

-At 21:23 UTC on June 24, 2026, a magnitude 2.2 tremor occurred 120 km SW of Adak, Alaska.
-This event falls inside the aftershock decay of a nearby magnitude 4.0 earthquake that occurred about 1 hours earlier.
-The event originated approximately 37.6 km below the surface, classifying it as shallow crustal.
-The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 51.233°N, -178.036°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Seismographs logged a magnitude 2.2 earthquake 120 km SW of Adak, Alaska with origin time 21:23 UTC on June 24, 2026.
+This event falls inside the aftershock decay of a nearby magnitude 3.5 earthquake that occurred about 1 hours earlier.
+The event was offshore.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 4.5mb